AffanFaridi/Urdu-Text-Checker/README.md

-# 🔤 Urdu Grammar Checker
+# 🔤 Urdu Text Checker

 An AI-powered web application for checking and correcting Urdu text grammar, spelling, and contextual errors.
 Built with a custom-trained Gemma 2 model fine-tuned specifically for Urdu language correction.